-A list of the names of Members of the Corporation will be available for inspection on request from the Clerk.
+A list of the names of Members of the Corporation will be available for inspection on request from the Director of Governance.

-Any person wishing to write to Members of the Corporation may do so by providing the Clerk to the Corporation with sufficient copies of any documentation.
+Any person wishing to write to Members of the Corporation may do so by providing the Director of Governance with sufficient copies of any documentation.

-Normally no charge will be made for postage for forwarding a document to Members, although the Clerk to the Corporation will use discretion when considering if the costs to be incurred are reasonable.
+Normally no charge will be made for postage for forwarding a document to Members, although the Director of Governance will use discretion when considering if the costs to be incurred are reasonable.
 Thus a charge could be made to cover direct and indirect costs as a condition of forwarding documentation.